The page has been translated by Gen AI.

 Reference

-Mount IP can be found in the Mount name item on the detail page of the Samsung Cloud Platform Console.
+Mount IP can be found in the Mount name field on the detail page of the Samsung Cloud Platform Console.

-1. All Services > Storage > Parallel File Storage Click the menu.
-Go to the Service Home page of Parallel File Storage.
+1. Click the All Services > Storage > Parallel File Storage menu.
+You will be taken to the Service Home page of Parallel File Storage.

-2. Click the Parallel File Storage menu on the Service Home page.
-Navigate to the Parallel File Storage list page.
+2. On the Service Home page, click the Parallel File Storage menu.
+You will be taken to the Parallel File Storage List page.

-3. Parallel File Storage List page, click the resource to be used on the connected server.
-Move to the Parallel File Storage Details page.
+3. On the Parallel File Storage List page, click the resource to be used on the connected server.
+You will be taken to the Parallel File Storage Details page.

-4. Connection Server After checking the server in the item, please connect.
+4. After checking the server in the Connection Server item, connect.

-5. Refer to the following example to install the Volume Agent and proceed with server connection (Mount).
+5. Follow the example below to install the Volume Agent and connect the server (Mount).

 curl <Mount IP>:14000/dist/v1/install | sh